rakotomandimby/code-ai-agent/README.md

 The agent is built around a repository pattern that manages the storage and retrieval of conversation data, ensuring that interactions are contextually aware.
 The implementation includes a dedicated HTTP client that abstracts the complexities of API communication, making it easier to integrate and extend the functionality of the ChatGPT agent.

+Special Note: The OpenAI agent targets the [Responses API of OpenAI, which is different from the Chat Completions API](https://platform.openai.com/docs/guides/migrate-to-responses).
+That is because the [ChatGPT 5 Codex model is only available through the Responses API](https://platform.openai.com/docs/models/gpt-5-codex).

 ## GoogleAI Gemini Agent

 The Gemini agent, found in the [./googleai-agent/](./code-ai-agent/googleai-agent/) directory, serves a similar purpose but is tailored to interact with Google's Gemini model.